zunstraal/J-Co-Project/languageSpecification/saveAs.md

-# SAVE AS Command
+# Save As Command
 Allows to save the *current collection*:
  1. in the Intermediate Results database;
- 2. in a NoSQL repository previuosly declared by means of the [USE DB](/languageSpecification/useDb.md) command.
+ 2. in a NoSQL repository previuosly declared by means of the [Use DB](/languageSpecification/useDb.md) command.

 ## EBNF Notation